 4. Use child-friendly language learning apps

 Encourage your kid to use educational apps that can help them learn Spanish during their screen time.
-Apps like Duolingo for Schools, MindSnacks, Gus on the Go, and Rosetta Stone Kids let kids learn Spanish through games and challenges.
+Apps like Duolingo, Droplets: Drops for Kids, and Gus on the Go let kids learn Spanish through games and challenges.
 These apps are designed to hold a child’s attention but are short enough that your kid won’t need to spend long periods of time in front of the iPad.
 You can also do activities on these apps with your kid and pick up some Spanish yourself!

 5. Practice Spanish at home together